lmiller1990/design-pattenrns-for-vuejs/RENDERLESS-COMPONENTS.md

 ![](./images/renderless-password/ss-done.png)

 There is a few requirements.
-We'd like to publish this on npm; to make it as flexible as possible, we will use a technique known as a "ernderless" component.
+We'd like to publish this on npm; to make it as flexible as possible, we will use a technique known as a "renderless" component.
 This means we will not ship and specific markup.
 Instead, the developer will need to provide their own.

 This means we will work with a `render` function, the low level JavaScript that `<template>` is compiled to.
 This will allow developers to fully customize the markup and style as they see fit.